 Configuration of the BME280 / BMP280 in ESPEasy

-So that the BME280 can be configured in ESPEasy, the ESPEasy firmware should already be installed on the ESP8266 and accessible.
-You can find information about this in the article ESPEasy - Compiling, flashing and configuring WLAN access data.
+In order for the BME280 to be configured in ESPEasy, the ESPEasy firmware should already be installed on the ESP8266 and accessible.
+You can also find information on this in the article ESPEasy - Compile firmware, flash and configure WLAN access data.

-First open the configuration website of your ESP8266 programmed with ESPEasy by entering its IP address in your web browser.
-Information on how to find out the IP address is also summarized in the article Displaying / Finding out the IP address of the devices in the network.
+First open the configuration web page of your ESP8266 programmed with ESPEasy by entering its IP address into your web browser.
+Information on how to find out the IP address can also be found in the article Display/find out the IP address of the devices in the network summarized.

-As soon as you have opened the configuration website, you have to switch to the "Devices" tab.
+As soon as you have opened the configuration website, you must switch to the "Devices" tab.
 To do this, click on the "Devices" button.

-This will redirect you to an overview page.
+This will redirect you back to an overview page.

-Here you can make all settings regarding the BME280 or BMP280.
+Here you can make all settings relating to the BME280 or BMP280.

-It is important that you configure the correct "I2C Address".
-In most cases the default address should work.
+It is important here that you configure the correct "I2C address".
+In most cases, the default address should work.
 To do this, select the value "0x76 (118) - (default)".

-You can use the "Altitude" and "Temperature offset" options to calibrate the temperature and altitude measurements.
+You can use the "Altitude" and "Temperature offset" options to calibrate the temperature and altitude measurement.

-At "Altitude" you should enter the height (measured from sea level) of the sensor location.
+Under "Altitude" you should enter the altitude (measured to sea level) of the sensor location.

-If the measured temperature value should deviate from the actual one, you can enter the deviation under "Temperature offset" and compensate it.
+If the measured temperature value differs from the actual value, you can enter the deviation under "Temperature offset" and thus compensate for it.

-As soon as the sensor has been configured, you can save this by clicking on "Submit".
+As soon as the sensor has been configured, you can save it by clicking on "Submit".

 After you have configured the BME280 you can test it directly.

-In the overview of the configured devices, the measured values can be seen in the row of the BME280 on the right-hand side.
+In the overview of the configured devices, the measured values can be seen in the line of the BME280 on the right-hand side.

 These are updated every 60 seconds at the latest.
-This interval can be set in the configuration of the BME280 in the "Interval" section.
+This interval can be set in the "Interval" section of the BME280 configuration.

 Send sensor data via MQTT

 You can now also send the collected sensor data to your SmartHome via MQTT and process it there if necessary.
-What you have to configure is described in the following article.
+What you need to configure for this is described in the following article.

 Additional sensors for connection to the ESP8266 / ESP32

-You can find an overview of other articles for connecting sensors and actuators to ESPEasy in the following category.
+An overview of other articles for connecting sensors and actuators to ESPEasy can be found in the following category.

 Have fun with the project